 Welcome to IEA Wind Member Country Activities for the

-The United Kingdom (UK) has approximately 40% of Europe's entire wind resource and significant potential for both onshore and offshore wind.
-The UK government has put in place a range of measures to enable the deployment of that potential resource and is committed to ensuring the further growth of wind generation in the UK.
-The UK signed up in 2009 to a European Union (EU) target of 20% of primary energy (electricity, heat, and transport) from renewables sources.
-The UK contribution to that target is 15% by 2020.
-Wind will be an important contributor to this target.
-Figure 1 shows Griffin wind farm near Perth, Scotland, completed in 2012 with a total installed capacity of 156.4 MW.
+The UK has approximately 40% of Europe's entire wind resource and has significant potential for both land-based and offshore wind.
+The UK government has, in recent years, put in place a range of measures to enable the deployment of that potential resource and is committed to ensuring the further growth of wind generation in the UK.
+In 2009, the UK signed up to an EU target of 20% of primary energy (electricity, heat, and transport) to be generated from renewable sources by 2020.
+The UK contribution to that target is 15% by 2020, with wind energy playing an important role to achieving this target.

 The offshore wind industry has enjoyed a record deployment year in 2013.
 Offshore wind capacity grew 79% in 12 months and the combined amount of land-based and offshore wind increased by over 40%.
 New offshore projects are getting bigger, while land-based projects are becoming smaller.
 For the first time, more wind capacity was installed offshore than on land in a 12-month period.